kanru-wang/notes/area_under_precision_recall_curve.md

 # Area under Precision-Recall Curve vs AUROC

+- Area under Precision-Recall Curve is also called Average Precision.
 - Area under Precision-Recall Curve is better than AUROC when class is highly imbalanced.
 - AUROC is generated from TP rate (TP / (TP + FN)) and FP rate (FP / (FP + TN)).
 - AUPRC is generated from Recall (i.e. TP rate) and Precision (TP / (TP + FP)).